LordGolias/antistasi/README.md

 `client.sqf` is responsible for initializing a player.
 This includes Event Handling, available actions, etc.

-## distributed execution
+## Distributed execution

-This mission has parts (missions and spawning) that can be run by any client independently.
+This mission has parts (missions and locations) that can be run by any client independently.
 For these parts, the server acts as a scheduler and load balancer and each client (headless or not) acts as a worker.
 Clients send their FPS rate to the server, `AS_scheduler_fnc_sendStatus`, and the server balances which worker runs the scheduled script based on this information.
-To execute a script within this scheduler, use
+To execute a script with the scheduler, use

 ```
 [arguments, "scriptName"] remoteExec ["AS_scheduler_fnc_execute", 2];